Princess Marina Petrovna of Russia

-Princess Marina Petrovna of Russia (11 March 1892 – 15 May 1981) was a daughter of Grand Duke Peter Nikolaevich of Russia and his wife, Grand Duchess Militza Nicholaevna, born Princess of Montenegro.
+Princess Marina Petrovna of Russia (11 March 1892 – 15 May 1981) was the daughter of Grand Duke Peter Nikolaevich of Russia and Grand Duchess Militza Nicholaevna, born Princess of Montenegro.

 Biography

 A great-granddaughter of Tsar Nicholas I of Russia, she was born in Nice and grew up in the last period of Imperial Russia, mostly in Znamenka, her father's summer palace near Peterhof.
 She was a maternal granddaughter of Nicholas I, King of Montenegro.

 Princess Marina was a gifted artist, showing talent for drawing and painting.
 She studied painting first with a teacher from the senior school in Yalta and then in Saint Petersburg under professor Kordovsky.

 Grand Duchess Maria Pavlovna suggested Princess Marina as a likely bride to the Duke of Montpensier, son of the Count of Paris.

 During World War I, Marina served as a nurse with Caucasian troops near Trabzon.

 She escaped the Russian Revolution with the rest of her family aboard the British ship in 1919.
-She married Prince Alexander Nikolayevich Golitsyn (13 October 1885 - 24 March 1973) in 1927.
+She married Prince Alexander Nikolayevich Golitsyn (13 October 1885 - 24 March 1973) in 1912 in Tsarskoye Selo.
 She died on 15 May 1981 in Six-Fours-les-Plages, France, at aged 89.